The Netherlands Institute for the Near East

 The NINO Research Centre is part of Leiden University’s Leiden Institute for Area Studies (LIAS).

 NINO owns several collections, notably the De Liagre Böhl Collection: the largest collection of cuneiform inscriptions in the Netherlands.
 The National Museum of Antiquities (RMO) displays a number of highlights in its permanent exhibition.
-As of 2018 the Böhl Collection is curated in cooperation with the Museum.
+As of 2018 the Böhl Collection is curated in cooperation with the Museum; in 2024 the cuneiform documents have been given on loan to UBL, where they are available to researchers.

 The NINO Research Centre offers various fellowships, grants, and subsidies in support of researchers and students.
 With Peeters Publishers, Leuven, it publishes several series and journals.